 The purpose of the research study is to create educational courses for the World Impact Teen Center by identifying both the interest and assets of teenagers within the South Los Angeles community.
 A survey conducted displays the interest and educational assets of the South Los Angeles youth who attend the World Impact Teen Center.
 As a result of the data

-collected, World Impact leaders will decide on educational courses processes to create these, and how they will be offered to the community.
+collected, World Impact leaders will decide on educational courses, processes to create these, and how they will be offered to the community.
 Teenagers will receive the opportunity to utilize their assets within the educational courses created, with the use of World Impact resources and the assistance of assigned course mentors.

 As an action based research study this is a benefit to the community as it provides the basis for decisions that will enable offers of free and some affordable educational courses, but also a benefit to the World Impact Teen Center as it helps staff members better engage with and understand the population they are serving.